Kirastur/NPCFollowerForHeliumBalloon/README.md

 4. Optional: Reduce the speed of the NPC:
        "/npc speed 0.8"

-5. Attach the pet to the NPC
+5. Attach the pet to the NPC:
-      /npcfolllowerset demo
+      "/npcfolllowerset demo"
    ==> Now the lantern is following the player

-6. Remove the lantern pet
+6. Remove the lantern pet:
-       /npcfollowerremove
+       "/npcfollowerremove"